The University of Texas Medical School at Houston

 6410 Fannin, Suite 210

 Houston, TX 77030

-Dr. Moise is a Professor at McGovern Medical School at UTHealth in the Department of Obstetrics, Gynecology and Reproductive Sciences.
+Dr. Moise is a Professor at McGovern Medical School at UTHealth in both the Department of Obstetrics, Gynecology and Reproductive Sciences and the Department of Pediatric Surgery.
 He is board certified in general Obstetrics and Gynecology as well as Maternal-Fetal Medicine.
 He has a special interest in the prenatal diagnosis and minimally invasive surgical treatment of fetal disorders.
 These include fetal anemia secondary to maternal red cell alloimmunization, twin-twin transfusion, discordant fetal anomalies in monochorionic twins and twin reversed arterial perfusion sequence (TRAP).
-Dr. Moise is also actively involved in the open fetal surgical repair program for myelomeningocele (spina bifida) at the Texas Fetal Center.
+Dr. Moise is also actively involved in the open fetal surgical repair program for myelomeningocele (spina bifida) at The Fetal Center.
 Prior to his arrival in Houston, he assisted in ten cases of open repair prior to the initiation of the NICHD-funded MOMS trial.